Updated: 12 hours ago

-Here are 3 things you can do to commit to your New Year’s intentions for 2019.
+Here are 3 things you can do to commit to your New Year’s intentions.

 I warmly greet each New Year with positive intentions.
 (I like to call them “intentions” instead of “resolutions.”)
 Intentions (referred to as sankalpas in Sanskrit) are powerful, sacred vows you make with your mind and your spirit.

-The personal intention I set for this year was to inspire others to live well by practicing self-care.
+The personal intention I set for 2018 was to inspire others to live well by practicing self-care.
 (Read about the family intention I set in 2018.)
 It was the theme of many of the yoga classes I led, articles I wrote and conversations I had this year.
-As a result of manifesting this intention, I launched www.juliegtheyogi.com in September 2018, and my book 108 Yoga and Self-Care Practices for Busy Mamas (MSI Press) is being released February 1, 2019.
+As a result of manifesting this intention, I launched www.juliegtheyogi.com in September 2018, and my first book 108 Yoga and Self-Care Practices for Busy Mamas (MSI Press) was born on February 1, 2019.

 Intentions often call upon the universe for support and guidance to help you manifest them into reality.

-Here are three practices that helped me live my intention this year and how you can honor your own intention throughout the New Year.
+Here are three practices that helped me live my intention,

 I practiced yoga—a lot.
 I spent hundreds of hours on my mat this year.
 I always have one in my car and some in my home.
 (You just never know when the opportunity to practice yoga will arise!)
 My yoga practice comes with me wherever I go—from my mat, to my home, to the office and really anywhere life leads me.